HiteshRepo/personal-blog-site/content/technical/ai/deep-learning.md

 After passing through a few hidden layers, we arrive at the **output layer**.
 This layer has **10 neurons**, one for each digit (0-9).
 The network will compute which of these neurons has the highest activation value — essentially, which number the network thinks it’s looking at.

-### Example

-- If the network’s output neuron for “7” has the highest activation value, it predicts the input image is the number **7**.
+Example: If the network’s output neuron for “7” has the highest activation value, it predicts the input image is the number **7**.

 Now, let’s get to the math of how the network learns to make these predictions.